Flowm/etherkey/README.md

 Sends the rest of the line while interpreting special characters.
 This command behaves similarly to the send command of [AutoHotkey](http://ahkscript.org/docs/commands/Send.htm)

-#### UnicodeLinux or UCL
-Initializes the GKT+/Qt Unicode Sequence and sends the following 4-digit hexadecimal Unicode Character.

-#### UnicodeWindows or UCW (experimental)
-Initializes the Windows Unicode Sequence and sends the following Unicode Character.
-Please note: Some Windows applications require 4-digit decimal Code (e.g. Wordpad, Chrome), some other require 4-digit hexadecimal Code (e.g. Notepad++, Firefox)

-You might as well need to [change a Registry Setting](http://en.wikipedia.org/wiki/Unicode_input#In_Microsoft_Windows) on your Windows machine.

 ##### Modifiers
 The following characters are treated as modifiers: